arielmalada/COMP.SE.200-2023-2024-1/README.md

 # Bug Report
 [Bug Report](https://github.com/arielmalada/COMP.SE.200-2023-2024-1/blob/main/bug-report.md)

+# Usage

+1. clone this repository
+2. run `npm install` to install depedencies
+3. run `npm test` to run the test

 ## Purpose of this repository

+This repository fork from this repository https://github.com/otula/COMP.SE.200-2023-2024-1

+Forked Repository Description:

 This is a project template for students participating in Software Testing course at Tampere University.